1993 Men's Ice Hockey World Championships: Group 1 (Latvia)

 Played in Riga.
-The winner would play in Group C, the other two nations had to play each other the following year for inclusion into Group C2.
+The winner qualified for the Group C, and the other two nations had to play each other for inclusion into the Group C2.

 Latvia qualified for the Group C.

 Group 2 (Belarus)

 Played in Minsk.
-The top two teams moved on to Group C in the spring, last place was included in Group C1 in 1994.
-Azerbaijan had the option of playing in this group, but did not.
+The top two teams qualified for the Group C. Azerbaijan had the option of playing in this group, but did not.

-Ukraine and Kazakhstan both qualified for Group C.
+Ukraine and Kazakhstan both qualified for the Group C.

 Group 3 (Croatia/Slovenia)

 Played as a home and home series in Zagreb and Ljubljana.
-The winner would go on to Group C, the loser would have to try to qualify next year for Group C2.
-Originally Luxembourg was to play in this group but declined.
+The winner qualified for the Group C, and the loser played the qualifiers for the Group C2.
+Originally, Luxembourg was to play in this group but declined.

 Slovenia qualified for the Group C.

 Group 4 (Turkey)

 Played in Ankara.
-Originally South Africa was to be in this group as well, but they went directly to the Group C instead.
+Originally, South Africa was to be in this group as well, but they went directly to the Group C instead.